klei1984/max/defects.md

     </video>
     In my opinion land mines should also blow up just like connectors and roads built above water platforms and bridges do.
 Any non hybrid land unit should sink to the bottom of the sea too.
 If an aircraft is landed on a landing pad on a water platform and the landing pad gets demolished the aircraft should either take off into air, or should sink to the bottom of the sea.

-86. The maxsuper cheat code increases the scan and attack ranges.
+86. **[Fixed]** The maxsuper cheat code increases the scan and attack ranges.
 The game redraws the markers incorrectly until there is a movement of screen or unit.
 <br>
     <video class="embed-video" preload="metadata" controls loop muted playsinline>
     <source src="{{ site.baseurl }}/assets/clips/defect_86.mp4" type="video/mp4">